vabs/money-tracker/README.md

 - **Husky**: Git hooks made easy
 - **lint-staged**: Run linters on staged files only

+## 👥 Managing Profiles

+### Creating Profiles

+1. Click on the profile selector in the top-left corner
+2. Click "Manage Profiles" at the bottom of the dropdown
+3. Click "➕ Add New Profile"
+4. Configure the profile:
+   - **Name**: Enter the person's name (e.g., "Alex", "Emma")
+   - **Emoji**: Choose from 12 emoji options for visual identification
+   - **Initial Amount**: Starting balance in dollars
+   - **Annual Interest Rate**: Interest rate as a percentage
+   - **Start Date**: When the money tracking begins
+5. Click "Add Profile"

+### Switching Between Profiles

+1. Click the profile selector in the top-left corner (shows current profile)
+2. Select any profile from the dropdown
+3. All data (balance, transactions, chart) updates instantly

+### Editing Profiles

+1. Open Profile Manager (click profile selector → "Manage Profiles")
+2. Click "Edit" on any profile card
+3. Modify name, emoji, or configuration
+4. Click "Update Profile"

+### Deleting Profiles

+1. Open Profile Manager
+2. Click "Delete" on the profile you want to remove
+3. Confirm deletion (note: you cannot delete the last profile)

+### Profile Features

+- **Independent Data**: Each profile has separate transactions and configuration
+- **Visual Identity**: Emojis and colors help distinguish profiles quickly
+- **Profile Stats**: See balance and transaction count for each profile
+- **Active Indicator**: Current profile is highlighted with a checkmark
+- **Persistent Selection**: Your active profile is remembered across sessions

 ## 💵 Managing Transactions

 ### Adding Money or Withdrawals